 Effective January 1, 2018, we adopted Accounting Standards Update 2014-09, Revenue from Contracts with Customers (ASC 606) using the full retrospective method, which required us to revise our historical financial information by applying the new standard.
 The adoption had a material impact on our consolidated financial statements.
 The most significant impact of the standard was on our commission revenue.
 Since the adoption of ASC 606, we recompute LTVs for all outstanding cohorts on a quarterly basis.
 We continually review and monitor changes in the data used to estimate LTV and compare the cash received for each cohort to our original estimates at the time of approval.
 The fluctuations of cash received for each cohort and LTV can be significant and may or may not be indicative of the need to adjust revenue for prior period cohorts.
-Changes in LTV may result in an increase or a decrease to revenue and a corresponding increase or decrease to contract assets - commissions receivable, accordingly.
-We analyze these fluctuations and, to the extent we see changes in our estimates of the cash commission collections that we believe are indicative of an increase or decrease to prior period LTVs, we adjust revenue for the affected cohorts at the time such determination is made and when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
 We continue to enhance our LTV estimation models using statistical tools to increase the accuracy of LTV estimates with an emphasis on improving member attrition forecasting.
-We refer the net commission revenue from members approved in prior periods as "adjustment revenue" and our revenue can fluctuate significantly from period to period as a result of adjustment revenue.
-Adjustment revenue can have a significant favorable or unfavorable impact on our revenue.
+The enhancements to the LTV estimation model provide greater statistical certainty on expected cash collections, particularly for earlier period cohorts where there is more historical data available.
+We refer to the net commission revenue from members approved in prior periods as "adjustment revenue" and our revenue can fluctuate significantly from period to period as a result of adjustment revenue.
+Adjustment revenue, which can be a positive or negative amount, can have a significant favorable or unfavorable impact on our revenue.
+We recognize adjustment revenue for plans approved in prior periods when changes in assumptions for constrained LTV calculations are made and when there is sufficient evidence demonstrating a trend that is different from the estimated constrained LTV at the time of approval resulting in a change in estimate to expected cash collections.
+Net adjustment revenue consists of increases in revenue for certain prior period cohorts as well as reductions in revenue for certain prior period cohorts, with a corresponding increase or decrease to contract assets - commissions receivable accordingly.
+We recognize positive adjustment revenue to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
+We assess the risk of significant revenue reversal based on statistical and qualitative analysis given historical information and current market conditions.